A short answer to this is how long a crown last depends on the quality of the dentist’s technique and how well the patient takes care of the tooth.

 Several of my new patients have come into our practice recently, and many of them have asked me this very common question, ‘I thought crowns lasted forever; why do I need my crown replaced?’
 In each of these new patients I had found decay under their crowns, some mild and some so deep the tooth could not be saved.
 This prompted me to write an article to explain this common misconception.

 A crown is the last restorative step a dentist can take before the tooth is lost.
-A crown can either be a partial or a full, meaning it fits over part of the tooth or all of it.
+A crown can either be partial or a full, meaning it fits over the part of the tooth or all of it.
 A crown can restore the tooth for many years.
-How long a crown last depends on the quality of the dentist’s technique and how well the patient takes care of the tooth.

 Where the crown meets the tooth is very vulnerable.
 This is where decay can get it.
 The crown itself never decays but the tooth can, especially in the seam or margin.
 There are many reasons this can happen.
 For instance, sometimes crowns don’t really fit well to begin with.
 The lab could have made an error while making the crown, or the cement may have not sealed well because of moisture contamination.